Panamanian Motor tanker

 |Notes on event|

 About 09.00 hours on 8 March 1942 the unescorted Esso Bolivar (Master James M. Stewart) was attacked by U-126 with gunfire about 30 miles southeast of Guantanamo Bay, Cuba.
 Shells struck the after house, wheelhouse and the midship house.
 The third shell exploded in the afterhouse starting a fire in the galley which soon spread and blazed upward like a flaming torch driving the gun crew from the after gun.
 Bulkheads caved from the intense heat.
 About one hour later the engines were stopped because the steering gear was shot away and the deck cargo was set on fire.
 At 11.17 hours, a torpedo struck on the starboard side blowing part of the deck cargo several hundred feet into the air and making a hole 50 x 35 feet next to the pumproom.
 She took a heavy list to port but stayed afloat.
 Of the 44 crew members and six armed guards on board (the ship was armed with one stern gun and four .30cal guns), seven crew members, including the master and chief mate and one armed guard died and ten crewmen and four armed guards were injured.
 The survivors abandoned ship in four rafts and one lifeboat, which picked up the men swimming in the water.
 All were picked up by USS Endurance (AMc 77) and taken to Guantanamo Naval Base.
+The abandoned tanker was towed to Guantanamo Bay and left on 25 March under her own power with a Naval escort, arriving Mobile five days later.
+The permanent repairs were completed on 24 July and the ship returned to service on 6 August, when the tanker left Corpus Christi, Texas with a full cargo for New York.

 |On board||We have details of 12 people who were on board.|